banzaicloud/banzai-charts/incubator/spot-termination-collector/README.md

 $ helm install --name my-release banzaicloud-incubator/spot-termination-collector
 ```

-The command deploys Hollowtrees Spot Termination Collector on the Kubernetes cluster in the default configuration.
+The command deploys Hollowtrees Spot Termination Collector on the Kubernetes cluster with the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 ## Uninstalling the Chart